-The University of Michigan-Dearborn's Institute for Local Government's mission is to increase the capacity of locally elected officials to govern effectively and address local needs with a regional perspective.
+The University of Michigan-Dearborn's Institute for Local Government's mission is to increase the capacity of neighborhood groups, local nonprofits, community development organizations, and locally elected officials to govern effectively and address local needs with a regional perspective.

-Over the last year, we have had several workshops focusing.
-The list below were some of the presenters at these workshops.
+Over the last year, we have had several workshops.
+Below are some of the presenters participating in our programs.

 Dondi Cupp, Associate Vice President Office of Development at the University of Michigan, is a fundraising veteran.
 His passionate approach to building fundraising capacity focuses on strengthening the talent, leadership, and culture within the organization he serves.
 He has played a leadership role in four major campaigns, including two multi-billion dollar efforts.
 Since 2012, Cupp has served as the associate vice president for development at the University of Michigan.
 As a member of the senior management team in the Office of University Development, he is responsible for leading the national major gifts team and supervising constituency fundraising programs that include annual giving, parent and family giving, foundation relations, and the Business Engagement Center.
 He also leads the operations teams including finance and administration and the talent management program.
 Cupp is a frequent speaker at national conferences and training sessions for CASE and other non-profit organizations.
 He is a fellow of the Advancement Leadership Academy.